 You can sometimes get an idea of how vibrant a practice is by looking at their online presence and how they communicate.
 If they haven’t changed their website for several years and rarely update their social media that could be a sign that the practice lacks enthusiasm (of course it might just mean that the practitioner is too busy to think about their website!).
 Here at Yinova, we update our blog frequently and post often on our Instagram and Facebook.
 We also have a lively Pinterest and Jill has written two books on women’s health and one on energy medicine and healing.
 We also appear regularly on TV, radio, and in the press to talk about Chinese medicine.

 Why do we do all this?
 Because we love what we do and we want to share it with as many people as possible.
 So look for a practice that is committed to communicating and educating people.
 It shows that they care.

 Our Yinova practitioners have an average of 10 years of experience and several of them have practiced Chinese medicine for 15 years.
 Look for a practitioner with experience and who has knowledge of your condition.
 They don’t necessarily have to be a specialist, however.
 An inexperienced specialist is less likely to be able to help you than an experienced general practitioner.

 Here at Yinova, we recognize that even the most competent and caring practitioner may not be to everyone’s taste.
-It’s why we encourage you to try scheduling an appointment with several members of our team if you want to.
+It’s why we encourage you to try scheduling an appointment with several members of our team at our NYC acupuncture clinic.
 Don’t worry, you won’t offend us by changing to a different practitioner within our practice or by hopping about from practitioner to practitioner.
 In fact, we encourage it because we like to take a team approach to treatment and figure the Yinova “hive mind” is more effective when we all participate in someone’s care.

 Look for someone who listens attentively to you and then sets long and short-term goals for treatment so that you are able to assess whether you are making progress.